JuliaHomotopyContinuation/HomotopyContinuation.jl/README.md

 you can enter the Julia package manager by pressing `]` in the REPL.

+## Basic usage

-<h3 class="section-head" id="h-basic-usage"><a href="#h-basic-usage">Basic usage</a></h3> HomotopyContinuation.jl aims at having easy-to-understand top-level commands.
+HomotopyContinuation.jl aims at having easy-to-understand top-level commands.
 For instance, suppose we want to solve the following polynomial system

 ```math
 f= [x^2+y, y^2-1].